wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

 Prep-work:

-1. Manually obtain an account and setup AWS login from Terminal
+1. Manually obtain an AWS account and setup AWS login from Terminal.
+See <a target="_blank" href="https://wilsonmar.github.io/aws-onboarding/">my instructions</a>.
 1. Manually or in IaC create AWS KMS (Key Mangement Service) instance (or use an existing one if it exists)
 1. Manually Add & encrypt key (if one is not specified)